elmerdotdev/ciccc-graphql-query-mutations-exercise/README.md

-# GraphQL - Intro Exercise
+# GraphQL - Query/Mutations Exercise

 **Goal:** Create a standalone Apollo Server with CRUD functionality and a sample dataset.
 Some of the code are already provided, you just have to finish the queries and mutations.